Scholarship

 Also on Amazon.

-What does a distinctively Wesleyan theology offer the growing field of “theology and the arts”?
-This essay looks both to the Wesley brothers and to recent Wesleyan scholars to offer a Wesleyan appreciation of emotion, including emotion’s relationship to art and its essential role in the holistic life of faith.
+This essay looks both to the Wesley brothers and to recent Wesleyan scholars to offer a Wesleyan appreciation of emotion, including emotion’s relationship to art and its essential role in the holistic life.

 Cover thumbnail for PARTICIPATIO: JOURNAL OF THE T F TORRANCE THEOLOGICAL FELLOWSHIP.